PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 ### Performance

-With the above explanation of the pipeline, you might understand now why you shouldn't wrap cmdlet pipeline in other pipeline, like:
+With this understanding of the pipeline, you can see why you shouldn't wrap a cmdlet pipeline inside another pipeline, like:

 ```PowerShell
 1..9 | ForEach-Object {